Apple, Amazon, Microsoft, and Google Lobby Against Texas 'Bathroom' Bill

 You can be hurt or killed in the men's room or thrown in jail if you use the ladies and even be registered as a sex offender in states like Arkansas if caught

-These hypocrites do business in Middle East (Score:4, Insightful)
+These hypocrites do business in Middle East (Score:5, Insightful)

 so they have no problem with gays being stoned to death apparently.